Jacobi93/Alpha-IoU/README.md

 # Alpha-IoU: A Family of Power Intersection over Union Losses for Bounding Box Regression

-YOLOv5 with alpha-IoU losses implemented in PyTorch
+YOLOv5 with alpha-IoU losses implemented in PyTorch.

 If you use this work, please consider citing: